sav-che/TL-2/Authors/Hildebrand, Friedrich Hermann Gustav {std. Hildebr.}.md

-> [!cite] BHL link: this entry starts at [page 195](https://www.biodiversitylibrary.org/item/103253#page/221/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 195](https://www.biodiversitylibrary.org/page/33068437) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Hildebrand, Friedrich Hermann Gustav (1835-1915), German botanist; studied with Caspary and A. Braun, Dr. phil.
-Berlin 1858; to Bonn 1859 as Privatdocent; to Freiburg im Breisgau (1868-1907) as successor to Julius Sachs. (*Hildebr.*).
+Berlin 1858; to Bonn 1859 as Privatdocent; to Freiburg im Breisgau (1868-1907) as successor to Julius Sachs.
+**Abbreviated name**: *Hildebr.*

 #### Herbarium and types